Chengyou-Cai/myoj_repo/readme.md

-A Code Repo for Online Judge
+# A Code Repo for Online Judge

+This code repo contains the config of vscode workspace for MSVC Complier.